FredrikBakken/etf-invest-simulation/README.md

 ## How to Run the Program

 All commands described below can be ran from cmd.
+Be aware that the first time the program is running, it has to update the database, since it is too large (170MB+) for Github.

 ### Running main.py
 ```